-If you plan on going the Short-Sale route, sell the foreclosure property for as much as you can get, and hand the money over to your lender.
+If you plan on going the Short-Sale route, sell the home facing foreclosure for as much as you can get, and hand the money over to your lender.
 You won’t get anything out of the process, but your debt will be drastically reduced.

 When you’re looking to avoid foreclosure, in most cases the best option is to find a reputable investor.
 If an investor is making you promises that are too good to be true however, they probably are.
 Since time is of the essence, you may not be able to thoroughly scour local investors and vet them for trustworthiness.

-At SoCal Home Buyers, we can make things easy for you so you don’t have to.
-The sooner your foreclosure is put to rest, the sooner you can get on with your life and be free from all of that stress.
+At SoCal Home Buyers, we can make things easy for you so you don’t have to deal with the hassle.
+The sooner you contact us, the sooner your foreclosure can be put to rest and the sooner you can get on with your life and be free from all of this stress.

 We’d be delighted to provide you with a fair cash offer for your home, allowing you to avoid adding a foreclosure to your credit history!